 Bachelor of Engineering (Aerospace Engineering) (Honours)Program details

-In this industry-focussed program you'll gain specialist skills in the analysis, design, and operation of sophisticated aerospace hardware and software.
+In this industry-focused program you'll gain specialist skills in the analysis, design, and operation of sophisticated aerospace hardware and software.

 You'll study a broad range of areas such as aerodynamics, aerospace materials and structures, aerospace systems, design, dynamics and control, thermodynamics, and propulsion.